 Up next?
 Marianne has hopes to expand the studio’s current offerings and then look for opportunities to open new studios in the Dallas area.

-Torrey grew up studying ballet and has been passionate about movement and fitness every since.
+Torrey grew up studying ballet and has been passionate about movement and fitness ever since.
 When she stumbled upon the Lagree Fitness Method, a light bulb went off in her head and she knew she had to bring it to Denver.
 She loves helping people heal and get stronger physically and mentally and hopes that the workout community she’s built will change lives and help people find their inner fierceness.